 But here’s the catch, as with almost all of my recipes on this site: I don’t want to use super expensive, hard to find ingredients!
 That’s just not my Make Healthy Easy style.

 Well this month I am super pumped to be partnering with Quaker Oats on the launch of their new gluten free quick 1-minute oats to help solve this MHE muffin dilemma.
+This is what I used for the flour for these Lemon Ricotta Gluten Free Muffins.

 First, let me tell you about these new gluten free Quaker quick oats.
 (This is actually really exciting, I promise.)